By Kate Zabriskie.

 Embrace all results.
 When people meet with success, potential spotters acknowledge it, and they’re well on their way toward finding additional opportunities to build on what’s been achieved.
 On the other hand, when people and opportunities don’t come together well, a good potential spotter takes the situation in stride and finds other avenues for people to thrive in.

 Make time for spotting.
 Potential spotting can happen organically, but it can happen more often when you set aside time to think about it.
 Scheduling spotting time can yield great results.
 Great potential is in everyone, and when it’s unleashed it compounds.
 Success builds success.

 Imagine if everyone in your workplace realized even half of his or her potential.
 What could people achieve alone and together?
 Probably more than they do now.

 So whose potential do you need to spot today?

-Kate Zabriskie is president of Business Training Works, a Maryland-based talent development firm that helps businesses establish customer service strategies and train people to live up to what’s promised.
+Kate Zabriskie is the president of Business Training Works, a Maryland-based talent development firm.
+She and her team provide onsite, virtual, and online soft-skills training courses and workshops.
 For more information, visit www.businesstrainingworks.com.